Sofia

 Sofia is the 14th-largest city in the European Union.
-It is surrounded by mountains such as Vitosha to the south, Lyulin to the west, and the Balkan Mountains to the north.
-It is the third highest European capital after Andorra la Vella and Madrid.
+It is surrounded by mountains including Vitosha to the south, Lyulin to the west, and the Balkan Mountains to the north.
+It is the fourth highest European capital after Andorra la Vella, San Marino and Madrid.
 Sofia is home to several universities, cultural institutions and commercial companies.
 The city has been described as the "triangle of religious tolerance".
 This is because three temples of three major world religions—Christianity, Islam and Judaism—are situated close together: Sveta Nedelya Church, Banya Bashi Mosque and Sofia Synagogue.
 This triangle was recently expanded to a "square" and includes the Catholic Cathedral of St Joseph.

-The Boyana Church in Sofia, constructed during the Second Bulgarian Empire and holding much patrimonial symbolism to the Bulgarian Orthodox Church, was included onto the World Heritage List in 1979.
+The Boyana Church in Sofia, constructed during the Second Bulgarian Empire and holding much patrimonial symbolism to the Bulgarian Orthodox Church, was included on the World Heritage List in 1979.
 With its cultural significance in Southeast Europe, Sofia is home to the National Opera and Ballet of Bulgaria, the National Palace of Culture, the Vasil Levski National Stadium, the Ivan Vazov National Theatre, the National Archaeological Museum, and the Serdica Amphitheatre.
 The Museum of Socialist Art includes many sculptures and posters that educate visitors about the lifestyle in communist Bulgaria.

 The population of Sofia declined from 70,000 in the late 18th century, through 19,000 in 1870, to 11,649 in 1878, after which it began increasing.
 Sofia hosts some 1.28 million residents within a territory of 500 km^{2}, a concentration of 17.9% of the country's population within the 200th percentile of the country's territory.
-The urban area of Sofia hosts some 1.5 million residents within 5723 km^{2}, which comprises Sofia City Province and parts of Sofia Province (Dragoman, Slivnitsa, Kostinbrod, Bozhurishte, Svoge, Elin Pelin, Gorna Malina, Ihtiman, Kostenets) and Pernik Province (Pernik, Radomir), representing 5.16% of the country territory.
+The urban area of Sofia hosts some 1.5 million residents within 5,723 km^{2}, which comprises Sofia City Province and parts of Sofia Province (Dragoman, Slivnitsa, Kostinbrod, Bozhurishte, Svoge, Elin Pelin, Gorna Malina, Ihtiman, Kostenets) and Pernik Province (Pernik, Radomir), representing 5.16% of the country territory.
 The metropolitan area of Sofia is based upon one hour of car travel time, stretches internationally and includes Dimitrovgrad in Serbia.
 The metropolitan region of Sofia is inhabited by a population of 1.6 million.